neondatabase-labs/pgpi/README.md

 ### Tests

-To tun tests, clone this repo and from the root directory:
+To run the tests, ensure Ruby, Docker and OpenSSL are on your `PATH`.
+Then clone this repo and from the root directory:

-* Ensure Docker and OpenSSL are available
 * Get the `pg` gem: `gem install pg`
-* Optionally: create a file `tests/.env` containing `DATABASE_URL="postgresql://..."` which must point to a database with a PKI-signed SSL cert (e.g. on Neon)
+* Optionally, create a file `tests/.env` containing `DATABASE_URL="postgresql://..."` which must point to a database with a PKI-signed SSL cert (e.g. on Neon)
 * Run `tests/test.sh` — or to see OpenSSL, Docker and Elephantshark output alongside test results, `tests/test.sh --verbose`